Important facts

 - Support in the optimization of operational processes

-- Preparation of audit reports and recommendations for action for management
+- Preparation of reports and recommendations for management

 - Monitoring the implementation of corrective measures